cherose-sem/UFO_Compilation/Blog/README.md

 - Any application might experience occurrence of system crash due to performance issue.

 - The effect of system crash might go unnoticed, and the cost will follow with the size of the system.
-The workload of trace the reason to system crash will be a heavy work.
+The workload for tracing the reason to system crash will be a heavy work.

 - In line with the Service-Level Agreement(SLA), monitoring the system's performance is easier with Prometheus and Grafana, wherein metrics are customized and alerts are set based on our needs.